-The ability to remove the entity with the power to direct the activities of a VIE that most Kick-Out Rights significantly impact the VIE's economic performance or to dissolve (liquidate) the cause.
+The ability to remove the entity with the power to direct the activities of a VIE that m significantly impact the VIE's economic performance or to dissolve (liquidate) the VIE's economic per Kick-Out Rights cause.
 (See Section 3.3.2.2).
-Participating Rights The ability to block or participate in the actions through which an entity exercise to direct the activities of a VIE that most significantly impact the VIE's economic performance.
-Participating rights do not require the holders of such rights to have to initiate actions.
-(See Section 3.3.2.3). ic .
+VILNOUL Participating Rights The ability to block or participate in the actions through which an entity exercises the to direct the activities of a VIE that most significantly impact the VIE's economic performance.
+Participating rights do not require the holders of such rights to have the to initiate actions.
+(See Section 3.3.2.3).